-There are also two themed miniature golf complexes called Fantasia Gardens and Winter Summerland.
+There are also two themed miniature golf complexes, Fantasia Gardens and Winter Summerland.
 Each compound has two separate courses.

 ESPN Wide World of Sports

 The ESPN Wide World of Sports opened in 1997 and is a 220-acre athletic complex.
-This state-of-the-art facility houses over 60 sports and holds thousands of events every year.
+This state-of-the-art facility houses over 60 sports and annually holds thousands of events.
 The 2022 Special Olympics USA will be held at the Wide World of Sports.